BorislavGenov85/Terraform_August_2025/README.md

-Saolving one of my tasks from DevOps course for conteiners and clouds
+Solving one of my tasks from DevOps course for conteiners and clouds